fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 }
 ```

 Immediately we can see that the first few fields are the same, but the first one only has the <i>discharge</i> field and the second one only <i>employerName</i> and <i>sickLeave</i>.
-So all the entries seem to have somethign in common but some are entry specific.
+So all the entries seem to have something in common but some are entry specific.

 When looking at the entries through the <i>type</i> field we can see that there actually is three separate kinds of entries: <i>OccupationalHealthcare</i>, <i>Hospital</i> and <i>HealthCheck</i>.
 This indicates the need for three separate kinds of types but since they all seem to have something in common we might just want to create a base entry interface that we could extend with the different fields in each type.